-Figure 29 Effect of Powersave as a Function of "OFF" Time for Best Case and Worst Case Powesave State Evaluations
+Figure 30 Effect of Powersave as a Function of "OFF" Time (Best and Worst Case)

 The user can decide which of the available powersave functions to use.
-The range of powersaving available is shown in Table 17.
+The range of powersaving available is shown in Table 20.
 Each successive row in the table adds an extra powersave mode.

-Table 17 Variation in Average Current Consumption with Different Powersave Configurations, "OFF" Time set at 25ms
+Table 20 Variation in Average Current Consumption with Different Powersave Configurations

-Configuration Average Current (typical, CMX994/CMX994A/CMX994E only) / mA Standard CMX994 Powersave 27.3 Add "LP" bit 24.3 Add phase correction off (CMX994A/CMX994E only) 19.3 Add I or Q channel off (CMX994A/CMX994E only) 16.3
+Configuration "OFF" Time set at 25ms Average Current (typical, CMX994/CMX994A/CMX994E only) / mA Standard CMX994 Powersave 27.3 Add "LP" bit 24.3 Add phase correction off (CMX994A/CMX994E only) 19.3 Add I or Q channel off (CMX994A/CMX994E only) 16.3

-6.6.18 Data Transfer
+6.6.19 Data Transfer

-Payload data is transferred from/to the host using blocks of five Rx and five Tx 16-bit C-BUS registers, allowing up to 72 bits (9 bytes) of data to be transferred in sequence.
-The lowest 8 bits of the register block are reserved for a Byte Counter, Block ID and a Transaction Counter.
-The byte count indicates how many bytes in the data block are valid and avoids the need to perform a full five word C-BUS read/write if only a smaller block of data need to be transferred.
+Payload data is transferred from/to the host using blocks of five Rx and five Tx 16-bit C-BUS registers (see Table 21), allowing up to 72 bits (9 bytes) of data to be transferred in sequence.
+The lowest 8 bits of the register block are reserved for a Byte Count, Block ID and a Transaction Counter.
+The byte count indicates how many bytes in the data block are valid and avoids the need to perform a full five word C-BUS read/write if only a smaller block of data needs to be transferred.